arjunpatel-01/subtly-meat/README.md

-# subtly-meat
+# subtly_meat

-An Android app that catalogues non-vegetarian products and ingredients
+Database for meat products

+Download the Android app at https://tinyurl.com/subtly-meat

+This app is a user-input collection database.
+Please help contribute byt downloading the app and entering a submission.